hpenne/smallrand/readme.md

 let coin_flip : bool = rng.random();
 let some_int = rng.random::<u32>();
 let uniformly_distributed : u32 = rng.range(0..=42);
+let a_float : f64 = rng.range(0.0..42.0);
 ```

 FAQ
 ---

 * Where does the seed come from?
-    - The seed is read from /dev/random on Linux-like platforms, and comes from the `getrandom` crate for others.
+    - The seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
 * Why is there no CSPRNG?
     - First, don't implement crypto yourself.
 If you think doing that is a good idea, then you probably don't know the
       subject